-The Activity Miner™ component for Torch and Forge enables rapid navigation of complex SAR, highlighting key activity changes.
-Critically, Activity Miner gives you a clear rationale for the change in activity and provides inspiration for how to exploit this knowledge in future design iterations.
+The Activity Miner component of Forge enables the rapid navigation of complex SAR, highlighting key activity changes.
+Critically, Activity Miner gives you a clear rationale for changes in activity and provides inspiration for how to exploit this knowledge in future design iterations.

 Activity Miner enables you to: